oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 ## Add Routing with Spring Cloud Gateway

 I immediately discovered that adding `spring-cloud-starter-gateway` as a dependency caused issues.
-First of all, I had Spring MVC in my classpath and Spring Cloud Gateway uses WebFlux.
+First, I had Spring MVC in my classpath, and Spring Cloud Gateway uses WebFlux.
 WebFlux recommends using WebClient over Feign and Resilience4J over Hystrix.
 I decided to switch to WebClient and Resilience4J.

 I had to remove the following dependencies from my original `api-gateway` project.